VRongve/DAT250/assignment01/web-app-pen-test-report.md

 Affected part of the applicaton:
 - The affected part of the app is the login section.
 The application provides a notification message in the top of the broweser window when an invalid password or username is entered.

-Potential Solution:
-- The application should ensure consistent error messages or responses regardless of whether the username or password is incorrect

-### 3. Bypassing access control by modifying URL
+### Bypassing access control by modifying URL

 Cateogory:
 - A01:Broken Access Control

 Description:
 - By modifying the url, given a valid username, it is possible to login in to the application as that user without entering the password.
-Given that a valid username is for example "grong", entering the following in the URL "http://127.0.0.1:5000/stream/grong" will access the app as "grong" and navigate the user to the stream page.

 Potential impact:
 - It allows unauthorized access to an account by simply knowing the username, which could lead to unauthorized data access, account manipulation, or other securtiy risks.